skadauke/rwb-train/README.md

 3. Note the **Public IPv4 address** of the machine.

-4. Create an Elastic IP for your machine.
-This will allow you to avoid the hassle of changing your IP address in DNS records every time you shut down and restart your server.
-From within EC2, allocate an "Elastic IP" address and associate it with your instance.
+4. From within EC2, allocate an Elastic IP and associate it with your instance.
+This will avoid the hassle of changing the IP address in DNS records every time you shut down and restart your server.

-5. Optional: create a domain name for your server.
+5. Register a domain name for your server using Route 53 - only needed if you don't have a domain name yet.
 One way to do this is using AWS' Route 53 service.

-    Note: register your domain early.
-It may take up to 3 days for the domain registration to be processed and for the DNS record to propagate through the internet.
+    Note: It may take up to 3 days for the domain registration to be processed and for the DNS record to propagate through the internet.

 6. Create a hosted zone in Route 53 for your domain name.
 (If you just registered the domain name, Route 53 will have created a hosted zone for you).
 Within the hosted zone, create a new DNS record (record type **A**) that points the host name to the IP of your server.
-Use the **Elastic IP** for the IP.
+Be sure to use the **Elastic IP** for the IP.
 For more information, see [here](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-ec2-instance.html).

 7. Log into the machine, substituting `<path-to-your-pem-file>` for the path to the `.pem` key file, and `<your_server>` for either the elastic IP address or the domain name of the server.